 TCastleUserInterface defined in the engine are UI controls.
 This page lists the most important ones.

 See the component_gallery demo for a showcase of our most important components.
 You can run that example and explore its UI designs in CGE editor.

 TCastleUserInterface is a base UI class.
 It is an ancestor of all other UI classes, and as such implements common features like anchors and borders.
 It can be used directly too — will serve as a good parent, to organize a number of children controls or surround them with a visual frame.

 TCastleButton is a clickable UI element.
 The look can be incredibly customized to match the style of your game.
 Its most important properties are

 TCastleButton.Caption and (assign here your event, in code)

-TCastleShape displays since shapes, like circles.
+TCastleShape displays since shapes, like circles and triangles.

 To improve this documentation just edit the source of this page in AsciiDoctor (simple wiki-like syntax) and create a pull request to Castle Game Engine WWW (cge-www) repository.